Flossing Is the Primary Dental Care Action

 I do floss, prick.
 Who the hell doesn’t floss?
 Why would you make this blog post?
 So you can condescend to me over something I already fucking do?
 What a waste of $5,000 per month.
 I thought we’d get more Lord of the Tags by now, not this tripe.

-Shame-driven Defensiveness
+Shame-Driven Defensiveness

 No, I don’t regularly floss, and I know I should.
 But I just don’t.
 When I think about it, it makes me feel shame.
 I already know I should, prick.
 My walls are up because you have made me feel shame, and even though some deep part of me knows that I should accept what you’re saying, I’m probably not going to change my behavior.
-You have entrenched3 me.
+You have entrenched me.
 This is your fault.
 My dental hygiene is your fault forever now.

 If you’re in the first camp, congratulations!
 Fuck off.
 If you’re in the second camp, I apologize.
 To help ease this entrenchment, allow me to share some of my own story.